jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[ICDM-23]** 2023/09/03, Our work on Enhancing Graph Collaborative Filtering via Neighborhood Structure Embedding has been accepted.
+* **[CollaborateCom-23]** 2023/09/03, Our work on Improving Code Representation Learning via Multi-view Contrastive Graph Pooling for Abstract Syntax Tree has been accepted.
+* **[CollaborateCom-23]** 2023/09/03, Our work on Structural Adversarial Attack for Code Representation Models has been accepted.
 * **[CIKM-23]** 2023/08/06, Our work on Structural Augmentation Based Tail Node Representation Learning has been accepted.
 * **[CIKM-23]** 2023/08/06, Our work on Graph Universal Adversarial Defense has been accepted.
 * **[KDD-23]** 2023/05/17, Our work on Understanding Masked Graph Modeling for Graph Autoencoders has been accepted.